Wife of Author Herman Melville

 Moby Dick, which Melville dedicated to Hawthorne, was finally published in London in October 1851 and a month later in America.
 His investment of two years' intensive work in its making had brought a return of some praise, a number of lukewarm reviews, but little money.
 Lizzie managed the house as best she could, but supper in the household sometimes consisted of tea, toast and little else, meager fare for growing children.

-Badly in need of a commercial success, Melville hoped to quickly dash off a pot-boiler that would at least allow him to catch on the bills.
+Badly in need of a commercial success, Melville hoped to quickly dash off a pot-boiler that would at least allow him to catch up on the bills.
 During the winter of 1851–1852 at Pittsfield, he completed the novel Pierre, or The Ambiguities.
 Pierre's story sometimes mirrors Melville's own life.
 His granddaughter later revealed that family members had worried that readers might misconstrue fiction as fact.
 Pierre was not well received.
 One critic called it "utterly unworthy of Mr. Melville's genius."
 In the novel, the character of Pierre said:

 Two books are being writ; of which the world shall only see one, and that the bungled one.
 The larger book, and the infinitely better, is for Pierre's own private self.
 That it is, whose unfathomable cravings drink his blood; the other only demands his ink.